NiklasEi/oicana/docs/content/getting-started/5-2-rust-integration.typ

 curl -X POST http://127.0.0.1:3000/compile --output example.pdf
 ```

-The generated `example.pdf` file should contain your template with the development default value.
+The generated `example.pdf` file should contain your template with the development value.

 == About performance